 Pandiculation increases sensation & awareness of the muscles involved

 Pandiculation strengthens the connection between the sensory motor cortex of the brain and the muscle.
 The muscles can be sensed more clearly and control of the muscles (the ability to contract and relax the muscles in question) increases.
-This is because the muscle is both contracted and relaxed slowly and carefully during a pandiculation, essentially allowing you to practice both contracting and relaxing.
+This is because the muscle is both contracted and then slowly and carefully relaxed during a pandiculation, essentially allowing you to practice and re-learn both contracting and relaxing.

 Stretching provides no new sensory information to the brain

-Because the brain is not involved in a passive stretch there is no new sensory information for the brain.
-Therefore no new learning takes place.
+In a passive stretch there is no new sensory information for the Sensory Motor cortex.
+Therefore no new sensory motor learning takes place.
 This may be the most important difference between stretching and pandiculation

 Pandiculation provides lots of new sensory information for brain